The tour begins in Vágar, FO

 Intermediate to advanced

-Remote, wild and untouched hiking on Faroe’s volcanic islands
+Remote, wild and untouched hiking in Faroe's volcanic islands

 Explore the Faroe Islands by land and sea on this eight-day tour.
-You’ll hike trails along steep cliffs and rugged coastlines before boarding a WWII-era sailboat to navigate the majestic fjords.
+You’ll hike trails along steep cliffs and rugged coastlines before boarding a sailboat to navigate the majestic fjords.
 Historically, not much is known about the 18 forgotten islands, but today travelers are drawn to its brightly painted cities, festival scene, and one-of-a-kind wilderness.
-One thing is certain — this sailing and hiking expedition will take you to landscapes so extraordinary, you wouldn’t be surprised to see a mythical selkie swimming straight out of folklore onto one of the archipelago’s cliffs.
+One thing is certain — this sailing and hiking expedition will take you to landscapes so extraordinary that you shouldn’t be surprised if you see a mythical selkie swimming straight out of folklore onto one of the archipelago’s cliffs.
+Magic is made in the mythical Faroe Islands!

 Book This Adventure

-Depending on when you make your trip, you’ll either explore the Faroe Islands under the glow of the midnight sun or watch the northern lights from the deck.
+There’s a reason why the Nordic lifestyle gets a lot of hype.
+Explore the Faroe Islands under the glow of the midnight sun or watch the northern lights from the deck.
 Regardless of the season, expect gradual hikes with jaw-dropping views as far as the eye can see.
 Sailing on Norðlýsið, the ship you’ll take from island to island across 80 nautical miles, is an adventure in itself.
-On this immersive Faroe Islands hiking tour, you’ll get to experience the local culture firsthand.
 In addition to viewing rugged peaks and waterfalls dripping off Eysturoy’s rocky coastline, you’ll also gain a glimpse into the rich fishing and sailing traditions of the region.
-There’s a reason why the Nordic lifestyle gets a lot of hype.

 Things you need to know